 The interchange fee charged by each card network (such as Visa or Mastercard) is influenced by multiple factors, including:

-Transaction environment: Whether the payment was made in person (card-present) or online (card-not-present) affects the risk level and therefore the fee.
+Whether the payment was made in person (card-present) or online (card-not-present) affects the risk level.
 Card-not-present (CNP) transactions generally carry higher fees.

-Authentication method: Use of secure technologies such as EMV chip, PIN, or 3D Secure helps lower the risk and may result in reduced fees.
+Use of secure technologies such as EMV chip, PIN, or 3D Secure helps lower the risk and may result in reduced fees for the merchant.

-Transaction region: Domestic transactions typically incur lower interchange fees than cross-border ones.
-When the card is issued in a different country than where it’s used, the interchange fee is often higher due to added risk and processing complexity.
+Domestic transactions typically incur lower interchange fees than cross-border ones.
+Cards issued in a different country often face higher fees due to complexity.

 Key Factors That Affect Interchange Fees

-- As a result of the lower risk, debit cards with PINs have lower rates than credit cards.
-The rates charged by credit card companies also vary.
-The increased interchange rates charged by rewards cards cover the benefits given to cardholders.
-However, the benefits may encourage customers to make additional purchases.
+As a result of the lower risk, debit cards with PINs have lower rates than credit cards.
+The increased interchange rates charged by rewards cards cover the benefits given to cardholders, which may encourage additional purchases.

-- Business size and sector affect interchange rates — for instance, high-volume merchants or those in essential services (like public transport or education) may qualify for preferential rates.
-In 2024, networks like Mastercard and Visa are expanding custom pricing models to support small businesses and specific verticals through partner programs.
+High-volume merchants or essential services may qualify for preferential rates. В 2024, networks like Mastercard and Visa are expanding custom pricing models to support small businesses through partner programs.

-- Because the chip can be read, a signature obtained, or a PIN entered, POS transactions are less risky than CNP transactions.
-The interchange rate for online orders is greater than the interchange rate for MOTO (mail-order-telephone-order) orders.
+Because a chip can be read or a PIN entered, POS transactions are less risky than CNP transactions.
+The interchange rate for online orders is typically greater than for MOTO orders.

 Bottom Line